Anyone who tried it won’t forget the refreshing experience of eating this typical Korean dessert: Bingsu.

 But Korean bingsu has drastically developed within the past decades.

 However, in recent years, bingsu has been evolving radically.
-It is changing not just in terms of ingredients as new toppings and flavors are constantly being created, but also thanks to technical progress.
+It is changing not just in terms of ingredients with new toppings and flavors are constantly being created, but also thanks to technical progress.
 The regular crushed ice, which is (easily) produced by strong blenders, is being replaced by frozen liquids which are processed by high-tech machines.
-Depending on the machine, bingsu comes in various textures ranging from snowflakes🌨 to fluffy layers of thin ice.❄️ The most common base for this ice, however, is not pure water anymore. 🚫💧 Instead, it is a blend of sweetened dairy🥛, which may be additionally flavored with fruit extracts🍓, chocolate🍫, green tea powder🍵 or similar aromas.
+Depending on the machine, bingsu comes in various textures ranging from snowflakes🌨 to fluffy layers of thin ice.❄️ The most common base for this ice, however, is not pure water anymore. 🚫💧 Instead, it is a blend of sweetened milk or some other kind of dairy🥛, which may be additionally flavored with fruit extracts🍓, chocolate🍫, green tea powder🍵 or similar aromas.

 What does Bingsu taste like?
-What types of Bingsu are there?
+What types of Bingsu exist?

 As a consequence, there is an endless diversity of bingsus now.
 Naturally, there exists patbingsu, which today is a milk-based shaved ice with red bean paste.
 Beside the classic pat topping, there are variations with and without pat, e.g. fruit bingsu, green tea bingsu, injeolmi rice cake bingsu, chocolate bingsu, and so many more.
 These names describe the main flavor and most distinct ingredients of any given bingsu.
 If it’s called “strawberry bingsu” (ttalgi bingsu 딸기빙수), then expect strawberry topping.
 “Oreo bingsu” is garnished with Oreo cookies (maybe also crumbles of Oreos underneath the milky ice).
 A “green tea patbingsu” (nokcha / geurinti / malcha patbingsu 녹차/그린티/말차 팥빙수) is a tea-flavored bingsu with red bean topping.** You get the idea.